 These tests assist in evaluating where the discomfort is coming from, how far you can travel before being forced to halt, and whether you have muscular spasms.
 They can also assist in ruling out more significant back pain diagnosis.

 When To See A Doctor

-The overwhelming majority of back pain will go away with time and self-care, typically within a few weeks after starting treatment.
-Get medical treatment right away if you experience back pain that is still evident after a few weeks and does not appear to get better with rest.
+Most back pain will disappear with time and self-care, typically within a few weeks after starting treatment.
+Get medical back pain treatment immediately if you experience back pain that is still evident after a few weeks and does not appear to get better with rest.